All people who access public mental health services have the right to make a complaint and give feedback about their experiences.

 Who can make a complaint?

 People receiving public mental health services, families, carers, advocates, mental health workers and friends – any person who is genuinely concerned about someone’s experience with a public mental health service in Victoria can make a complaint.
-If your complaint is about someone else’s experience, the MHCC will usually need to seek their consent to the complaint.
+If your complaint is about someone else’s experience, the MHWC will usually need to seek their consent to the complaint.

-What complaints can the MHCC help with?
+What complaints can the MHWC help with?